Our people listing

 Suzanne works on policy issues connected with the Global Strategy for Plant Conservation and Access and Benefit Sharing.
 She provides the Secretariat to the Global Partnership for Plant Conservation and supports the European Botanic Gardens Consortium.
 Suzanne is co-editor of BGCI’s BGjournal.

-Martha manages the financial reporting for the organisation.
+Nicole is the incoming Head of Finance and manages the financial reporting for the organisation.
 She prepares and maintains both statutory and management accounting information, as well as controlling bank accounts, payments, receipts and Payroll.

 Helen leads BGCI’s public engagement activities including LearnToEngage, BigPicnic, and BGCI’s International Congresses on Education in Botanic Gardens.

 Malin manages the Global Tree Assessment, overseeing all global tree red listing activities at BGCI.
-She manages ThreatSearch database.
+She manages the ThreatSearch database.
 Malin is the secretary of the IUCN/SSC Global Tree Specialist Group and chair of the IUCN Red List Technical Working Group.

 Noelia develops and manages several conservation projects for threatened tree species in the Latin American region for the Global Trees Campaign programme.
 She also coordinates the Global Conservation Consortium for Rhododendron.